JosephTLyons/Resume/README.md

 - Developed organizational tactics and time management skills in order to consistently serve quality product

-*References and Letters of Recommendation available upon request*
+## References and Letters of Recommendation

+Available upon request